Last revised: February 21, 2022

 The project was similar to reaching the moon a century later; no one believed it could be done until it actually happened.
 What's more, these men did it in a mere six years, hacking out new rights-of-way by hand.

-To read more about this arduous journey please click here for an article regarding the Transcontinental Railroad.
 In many ways, Central Pacific's endeavor was the more difficult as it had to build through the formidable Sierra Nevada Mountains.

 One man knew it could be done, Theodore D. Judah, although he would fail to see "his" railroad completed.
 Today, the route he chose remains in general use under successor Union Pacific.